 - Senegalese NOC (SNOC) is the umbrella organisation for national sport federations in Senegal.
-It is responsible for sending top teams to the Olympic (Youth) Games.
+It is responsible for sending top teams to the Olympic Games and Youth Olympic Games.
 The SNOC aims to build a centre of expertise which contributes to the quality of sport and represent Senegalese sport nationally and internationally in various collaborative relationships.

-- Senegalese Volleyball Federation (FSV) is responsible for the organisation of competitions, events and development of indoor and beach volleyball.
+- Senegalese Volleyball Federation (FSV) is responsible for organising competitions, events and development of indoor volleyball and beach volleyball.
 FSV takes care of the interest of their members from grassroots to elite level.
 The National Teams participate at African Championships.
 FSV is member of the CAVB and FIVB and is responsible for the management of the FIVB Development Centre in Dakar.

 - Nevobo is the Dutch Volleyball Federation and responsible for the organisation of competitions, events and development of indoor, beach and sitting volleyball.
 Nevobo takes care of the interest of 115.000 members from grassroots to elite level.
 The National Teams participate at European and World Championships.
 Nevobo supports 1000 clubs in their development by providing knowledge, expertise, education and inspiration to board members, coaches, referees, professionals and volunteers.
 Nevobo is member of the CEV and FIVB.

-- Volley Vlaanderen is responsible for the organisation of competitions, events and development of volleyball in Vlaanderen.
+- Volley Vlaanderen is responsible for the organisation of competitions, events and development of volleyball in Vlaanderen (part of Belgium).
 It supports clubs in their development by providing knowledge, expertise, education and inspiration to board members, coaches, referees, professionals and volunteers.
 Volley Vlaanderen is member of the Royal Belgium Volleyball Federation.

 - French Volleyball Federation (FFVB) is responsible for the organisation of competitions, events and development of indoor and beach volleyball.
 FFVB takes care of the interest of their members from grassroots to elite level.
 The National Teams participate at European and World Championships.
 FFVB is member of the CEV and FIVB.

-- NOC*NSF is the main organisation for organized sports in the Netherlands.
-The 74 national sport federations that are a member of NOC*NSF account for almost 24,000 sport clubs with a total of 5,2 million people involved in sports.
-As the country’s Olympic Committee it develops and promotes the Olympic Movement in the Netherlands and is responsible for sending Dutch athletes to the Olympic Games, the Youth Olympic Games, and the European Youth Olympic Festival.
+- NOC*NSF is the main organisation for organised sports in the Netherlands.
+The 77 national sport federations that are a member of NOC*NSF account for almost 24,000 sport clubs with a total of 5,2 million people involved in sports.
+As the country’s Olympic Committee it develops and promotes the Olympic Movement in the Netherlands and is responsible for sending Dutch athletes to the Olympic and Paralympic Games, the Youth Olympic Games, and the European Youth Olympic Festival.